BrandonDuenas/House-Depot-Sales-2023/README.md

 ### Limitations

-There were some limmitations to the sales data including incomplete or missing values.
-Those Values were removed or highlighted to provide unskewed results.
+There were some limitations to the sales data including incomplete or missing values.
+These values were either removed or highlighted to ensure unbiased results.